kcm2/ab/references/angelbeatshd.rst

 * Shiina stabs Hinata in the eye and he collapses.
 Yuri is shocked, and shoots Shiina.
 * Yuri carries a struggling Hinata to escape, Yuri feels ashamed that Hinata has been hurt.
 * Shiina quickly comes up behind Yuri and stabs her in the back, she collapses.
 Yuri crawls over to Hinata, and sits up to protect him.
-* Hinata starts passing out and starts to picture himself on a se-saw.
+* Hinata starts passing out and starts to picture himself on a see-saw.

 Chapter 18
 -----------

-* In a hallucinations, Hinata pictures him and Yuri on a se-saw.
+* In a hallucination, Hinata pictures him and Yuri on a see-saw.
 He stands on it and goes to touch her hand and Hinata grabs the knife (by the blade) Shiina is trying to stab Yuri with.
 * Hinata sweeps Shiina's leg and knocks her over.
 He begins to strangle her and she slices his stomach open.
 * Hinata breaks Shiina's neck and he starts to blackout.
 * In another hallucination, Hinata is in a circle cage with Yuri outside asking if he is happy.
 The cage begins to shatter, and they fall.
 Hinata and Yuri grab each other's hands...